FR

 Checkpoint Charlie Checkpoint Charlie

-Postcards Checkpoint Charlie 1970
+Postkort Checkpoint Charlie 1970

 Checkpoint Charlie

-Postcard Checkpoint Charlie 1980´erne
+Postcard Checkpoint Charlie from 1980

 Checkpoint Charlie

-The famous Café Adler near Checkpoint Charlie
+The famous Cafe Adler near Checkpoint Charlie

 Checkpoint Charlie

-Postcard Checkpoint Charlie 27 October 1961
+Postcard Checkpoint Charlie 27th october 1961

 American and Soviet tanks facing each other at Checkpoint Charlie on October 27, 1961.
 The confrontation between the American and Soviet tanks lasted for almost 16 hours and brought the world close to direct military conflict during the Cold War.
 Both parties had orders to shoot if the other party opened fire.
 The heated situation at Checkpoint Charlie in 1961 was part of the Berlin Crisis, which was one of the most dangerous periods of the Cold War.